Jubilant Germany become world champions again

 The U.S. did not go any further but their time may come.
 More than any other World Cup, the tournament in Brazil was a massive hit in the Land of the Free, whose irreverence to the global game is now a thing of the past.

-The event saw almost 3.5 million spectators come through the gates, including A-List celebrities LeBron James, Tom Brady and his wife Gisele Bundchen, Mick Jagger, David Beckham, Ashton Kutcher and Rihanna.
+Americans were among the biggest and most enthusiastic supporters of an event that saw almost 3.5 million spectators come through the gates, including A-List celebrities LeBron James, Tom Brady and his wife Giselle Buendchen, Mick Jagger, David Beckham, Ashton Kucher and Rihanna.

 On the pitch, the outstanding tournament produced 171 goals to equal the record set at the 1998 finals in France.